xebia/terraform-azurerm-extension-gh-repo/README.md

 ## Overview

 This Terraform module creates:
-- A GitHub repository with sensible default settings (or uses an existing repository)
+- A GitHub repository with sensible default settings (optional, can use existing repository)
 - A GitHub repository environment for storing environment-specific secrets
 - Azure AD federated identity credentials for OIDC authentication to the environment
 - GitHub Actions environment secrets for Azure authentication

+The module can either create a new repository or work with an existing one by setting the `github_create_repo` variable.

 ## Features

-- **Existing Repository Support**: Automatically detects and uses existing repositories, preventing creation errors
+- **Flexible Repository Management**: Create a new repository or manage environments in existing repositories
 - **OIDC Authentication**: Sets up federated identity credentials tied to environment deployments
 - **Environment Secrets**: Stores Azure credentials as environment-level secrets for better security isolation
 - **Simple Configuration**: Minimal JSON configuration required